The short Bio: Born in Yorkshire, raised in Lancashire, moved back to Yorkshire. I now live in the North East.

 I like Bourbon biscuits.

-For the past thirteen years, I have been observing and listening to people's stories.
+For the past sixteen years, I have been observing and listening to people's stories.
 For me, it’s all about watching, studying… seeing.

 I've come to realise that I'm good at telling visual stories, essentially, I'm a people watcher.
 Weddings are crammed full of narratives, emotion, beauty, drama and laughter.
 My job is to capture this story from start to finish, the ceremony, the characters, the details, the tears, the quirks, the humour and the romance.
 I don't run about with lots of big flash stands, reflectors or complicated photo props.
 I don't push people about or shout.
 I'm six foot five but I manage to blend in.
 Weddings are unique, the same story never happens twice.
 If I am asked ‘What’s been your favourite wedding?’, I cannot answer.
 To me, each wedding is notable.